 That being said, what can you expect with this unique game?
 It’s essentially a loop of the fighting, scavenging, crafting, and base building.
 The core gameplay and controls are literally ripped from The Phantom Pain, but there’s the gathering and searching of Don’t Starve, the tense undead combat of Resident Evil, and the base building of both the source game and Fallout 4.

 Amazingly enough, it almost works.
 That’s probably because it was built on a solid (no pun intended) engine, and the elements were reasonably stitched together.
 Some aspects are poorly executed, though, such as the hunger and thirst meters (Kojima was smart enough to be very forgiving with this in Snake Eater).

 In addition, there’s an always-connected requirement and a ridiculous micro-transaction to allow for a second save game — the latter is such an offense we almost feel like no one should buy Survive simply to send a message that the gaming public will not accept that.

 Ultimately, the question is “who is this game for?”
 Because it’s not Metal Gear and shouldn’t be treated as such.
-For those that like survival horror or want AAA controls in a scavenging loop experience, Survive provides 25-30 hours of reasonably executed fun.
+For those that like survival horror or want AAA controls in a scavenging loop experience, Survive provides 25-to-30 hours of reasonably executed fun.
 Also, Metal Gear fans who see it as a cash grab might find something they can enjoy as well, provided they put their bitterness aside.